theobald-software/helpcenter.theobald-software.github.io/docs/index.md

 <link rel="stylesheet" href="/assets/stylesheets/no_search.css">

-# Welcome to the Theobald Software HelpCenter.
+# Welcome to the Theobald Software HelpCenter

 Choose your product: